A1K28/MakerBreakerGame/README.md

 and using Coulomb's law for repelling nodes on the screen.
 <br/>
 <br/>
-Additionally, the edges are drawn by using [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
+Additionally, the edges are drawn using [Bézier curves](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).